 A Very Incomplete List of Notable Black Jews

 In honor of Black History Month, JWFNY wants to highlight a few of the many prominent Black Jews.
+Jews of color, and Black Jews in particular, are historically overlooked in the Jewish community.
+We want to celebrate their contributions to the worlds of culture, sports, entertainment, and Judaism.
 This is a very partial list.
 For a longer, though still incomplete list, click here.

 Rabbi Alysa Stanton is the first African American women rabbi.
 She was ordained in 2009, after studying at Hebrew Union College-Jewish Institute of Religion, a Reform Jewish seminary.
 Rabbi Stanton converted to Judaism at age 24, stating she was “born Jewish—just not to a Jewish womb.”